Detection of low-energy fluxons from engineered long Josephson junctions for efficient computing: Discussion

-According to simulations with discrete LJJs, our fluxons at a speed of $v=0.78c$ would experience a fractional energy loss of $10^{-3}$ within a period of $\nu_J^{-1}$, where $\nu_J= \sqrt{I_c/2\pi \Phi_0 C_J}=44 GHz$ is the Josephson frequency and $C_J=300$~fF.
-At this loss rate, we calculate a 3$\%$ energy change for a travel distance of 2060~$\mu$m and a time of 682~ps.
-Our calculated fluxon energy loss is on the order of 1~zJ when traversing our 1300 $\mu \text{m}$-long LJJ.
-We intended to achieve lower discreteness than what is currently fabricated in our LJJ.
-Additionally, post-fabrication, we discovered that our launch velocity would be much larger than the typical simulated value of $v\approx0.6c$.
-The combination of these two effects results in an increase in the calculated loss by approximately three orders of magnitude \cite{wustmann2020reversible}.
-Therefore, there is potential to significantly reduce the loss in the LJJ if the discreteness and the launch velocity are smaller.
+According to calculations on discrete LJJs, our fluxons at a speed of $v=0.78c$ should experience a fractional energy loss of $10^{-3}$ within a period of $\nu_J^{-1}$.
+At this energy loss rate, we calculate a 3$\%$ change in energy corresponding to a travel distance of 2060~$\mu$m over a time of 682~ps.
+Our 1300 $\mu \text{m}$-long LJJ is shorter.
+As a result, we obtain a fluxon energy loss on the order of 1~zJ.